The Packing Chromatic Number of the Infinite Square Grid is 15: Experiments

 We also constructed DRAT proofs of the optimizations (shown as derivation in the table) and the solver runtime.
 We merged them into a single DRAT proof by concatenating the files.
 The proofs were first checked with the {\tt drat-trim} tool, which produced LRAT proofs.
 These LRAT file were validated using the formally-verified {\tt cake-lpr} checker.
-The size of the DRAT proofs and the checking time are shown in the table.
+We show the sizes of the DRAT proofs and their corresponding checking times in~\Cref{table:optimizations-6-11-6}.
 Note that the checking time for the proofs with symmetry breaking is always larger than the solving times.
-This is caused by expressing the symmetry breaking in DRAT resulting in a 436 Mb proof part.
+This is caused by expressing the symmetry breaking in DRAT resulting in a 436 MB proof part.

-\paragraph{\bf The Implication Proof.}
+\subsection{\bf The Implication Proof.}

 The largest part of the computation consist of showing that $P^{\star}_{15,4,6}$ is unsatisfiable under each of the $5,217,031$ cubes produced by the cube generator.
-The results of the experiments are shown in Figure~\ref{fig:cactus} (left).
+The results of the experiments are shown in~\Cref{fig:cactus} (left).
 The left plot shows that roughly half of the cubes can be solved in a second or less.
 The average runtime of cubes was 3.35 seconds, while the hardest cube required 1584.61 seconds.
 The total runtime was 4851.38 CPU hours.

 For each cube, we produced a compressed DRAT proof (the default output of {\tt CaDiCaL}).
 Due to the lack of hints in DRAT proofs, they are somewhat complex to validate using a formally-verified checker.
 Instead, we use the tool {\tt drat-trim} to trim the proofs and add hints.
 The result are uncompressed LRAT files, which we validate using the formally-verified checker {\tt cake\_lpr}.
 The verification time was 4336.93 CPU hours, so slightly less than the total runtime.